Azure/Apigee_to_APIM_migration_tool/README.md

 Unencrypted Key Value Maps | Named Values
 Encrypted Key Value Maps | Named Values marked as secret (can point to a secret in an Azure Key Vault instance)

+\* It is possible to have an API Proxy with multiple Proxy Endpoints in Apigee.
+Each Proxy Endpoint will be migrated as an API in APIM and the name of the Proxy Endpoint Will be appended to the name of the API.

 ## Policy Mapping

-The most challenging part of this tool and where it adds real value is Policy Transformation.
-Apigee To APIM Migration Tool reads all Apigee policies and transforms them into Azure APIM policies.
-It includes all variable and secret references and complex conditions that use Apigee expressions.
-As of now, 10 types of policies are supported.
+The most challenging part of this tool, and where it adds real value, is Policy Transformation.
+The Apigee-to-APIM Migration Tool reads all Apigee policies and transforms them into Azure APIM policies.
+This includes all variable and secret references, as well as complex conditions that use Apigee expressions.
+The list of supported policies is as follows:

 Apigee Policy	| Azure APIM Policy |	Description
 --------------|-------------------|------------
-Assign Message |	Set Header & Set Body |	Add or remove request headers or body Lookup Cache |	Cache Lookup Value |	Get a cached value from cache store Populate Cache |	Cache Store Value |	Store new value in the cache store KeyValue Map Operations |	Set Variable |	Read variables from named values and assign to a variable Verify JWT |	Validate Jwt |	Validate a JWT token using encryption key Service Callout |	Send Request |	Call an HTTP endpoint Extract Variables |	Set Variable| Read JSON object, extract values and assign to variables.
+Assign Message |	Set Header & Set Body |	Add or remove request headers or body Lookup Cache |	Cache Lookup Value |	Get a cached value from cache store Populate Cache |	Cache Store Value |	Store new value in the cache store Invalidate Cache | Cache Remove Value | Configures how the cached values should be purged from the cache KeyValue Map Operations |	Set Variable |	Read variables from named values and assign to a variable Verify JWT |	Validate Jwt |	Validate a JWT token using encryption key Service Callout |	Send Request |	Call an HTTP endpoint Extract Variables |	Set Variable| Read JSON object, extract values and assign to variables.
 Requires custom expression in Azure APIM
-OAuthV2	Validate | Jwt	Validate | JWT policy in APIM can be configured to validate OAuth Flow Callout |	Include Fragment |	Call Policy Fragment
+OAuthV2	Validate | Jwt	Validate | JWT policy in APIM can be configured to validate OAuth Flow Callout |	Include Fragment |	Call Policy Fragment Access Control | Ip Filter | Allow or deny access to your APIs by specific IP addresses Basic Authentication | Authentication Basic | Authenticate with a backend service using Basic authentication.
+The policy also lets you decode credentials stored in a Base64 encoded string into a username and password
+Raise Fault | Return Response | Generates a custom message in response to an error condition Spike Arrest | Rate Limit By Key or Rate Limit | Protects against traffic surges

+All policies not listed above will be ignored during the migration process.

 ## Azure APIM Configuration